codehakase/codehakase.com/content/shorts/domain-logic-gadts.md

 modified: 2025-05-07
 layout: shorts
 tags: [haskell]
+description: "Using Generalized Algebraic Data Types (GADTs) in Haskell to encode domain-specific rules and state transitions."
 ---

 I've been leveraging Generalized Algebraic Data Types (GADTs) in Haskell and found them exceptionally powerful for encoding domain-specific rules and state transitions directly into the type system.
 This is particularly useful for defining operations that are based on explicitly tagged types or state, and behave differently.